 Hence, such an attribute as mentioned above makes feasible the use of an algorithm like back propagation in the fine-tuning or optimization of the pre-trained network for discriminative purpose.

-Recently, the contrastive divergence algorithm was developed to train these networks, which selow.
+Recently, the contrastive divergence algorithm was developed to train these networks, which is described in details below.

 -Positive phase: